Pecral/WebSocketChat/WebSocketChat.Frontend/README.md

-# WebSocketChat.Frontend

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.

-# Backend Websocket Configuration
+# WebSocket URL Configuration

-You may have to configure the IP and port to which the websocket will connect in the environment files.
+You may have to configure the IP and port to which the websocket will connect -> `./src/environments/environment.prod.ts` -> property `websocketBaseUrl` (you can see the url of your server in the command-line if you've started it with `dotnet run`).
+The suffix `/chat` shouldn't be changed.

 ## Development server